pySam1459/R6Analyser/README.md

 - `capture.regions.kf_line: list[int,int,int,int]` - A list of 4 integers specifying the region of the first line in the kill feed.
 The region should be filled by the IGN boxes, but should extend leftwards to be able to fit in longer names.

 ### Inferred Parameters
-These parameters are optional and will be inferred by R6Analyser if not explicitly specified:
+These parameters are inferred by the game_type, but must be provided if `game_type == "custom"`
 - `max_rounds: int`
 - `rounds_per_side: int`
 - `overtime_rounds: int`

 ### Optional Parameters
 These parameters are optional and will default to values in `default.json` if not specified:
-- `screenshot_resize`: (default=4) A number specifying the factor by which the screenshot is resized before OCR-processing.
+- `capture.scale_by`: (default=2) A number specifying the factor by which each region is resized before OCR-processing.
-- `screenshot_period`: (default=0.5) This number determines how frequently the program captures the game feed for analysis, the period in seconds between screenshots
+- `capture.period`: (default=0.5) This number determines how frequently the program captures the game feed for analysis, the period in seconds between region analysis

 ### Config File Example